-Every year in July, Company employees and their families voluntarily take part in activities to clean the famous Nihonbashi bridge, the starting point of the Five Routes of the Edo period and one of Japan's most renowned bridges.
+Every year in July, Company employees and their families voluntarily take part in activities to clean the famous Nihonbashi bridge.

 The Meikyo Nihonbashi Preservation Council is an organization that aims to restore the view of Nihonbashi, whose beauty was lost when it was covered by the Shuto Expressway, and pass the bridge on in good condition to future generations.
 In accordance with this purpose, this event is a summer tradition in the Nihonbashi area that has continued since 1959, with the participation of local residents and company employees.